ParaCoToUl/noarr-pipelines/docs/hardware-manager.md

 1. Created by the `HardwareManager` during new data allocation.
 2. Created by the user using `Buffer::from_existing(device, pointer, size)`.

 In the first mode, the `Buffer` instance automatically deallocates the underlying buffer when destroyed.
 In the second mode it only wraps an existing pointer and it will not attempt to deallocate it.
 The second mode is meant as an adapter between an external memory management system and the internal memory management of noarr pipelines.
-You can ask the buffer, whether it is in the second mode using `buffer.wraps_existing_buffer()`.
+We can ask the buffer, whether it is in the second mode using `buffer.wraps_existing_buffer()`.

 This class is the primary component of an envelope.